 The flex offense diagrammed here is the basic flex offense.
 The flex requires good offensive spacing and good timing between the passes, picks, and cuts.
 There are certainly other options that can be utilized though these are the basics.
-For more options and set plays out the flex offense, check out Hoops U. Insider and become a member today!

 1) The first diagram shows the beginning flex setup and initial movements on a guard to guard pass.

 #3 flex cuts off the pick set by #5. #3 should cut as the ball leaves #1’s hands.

 #2 looks to pass to a cutting #3, if open. #1, after passing to #2, sets a downscreen for #5. #5 cuts to elbow area looking for the pass from #2.

 Guard to Corner Options: Give and Go

 This option can be utilized when the ball is passed from the top to the wing and the post is open (the post player, #5, is on the opposite low block).

 #2 makes the intial pass to the wing player (#4) and runs a give and go.
 If #2 does not receive the give and go pass, he clears out to the weakside.